 Set to open in 2022, the Bankstown City campus is changing the traditional model of the university - offering highly-accessible, technology-rich, cutting edge teaching and research facilities as well as opportunities for work integrated learning, collaborative enterprise partnerships, and strong industry, community and business linkages.

 The campus will revitalise the Bankstown CBD and provide a major boost to the city’s economy as well as its social infrastructure.
-It will bring some students into the town centre, connecting them with local business and industry and embedding the University in the economic, social and civic life of Bankstown.
+It will bring students into the town centre, connecting them with local business and industry and embedding the University in the economic, social and civic life of Bankstown.
+Community accessible retail and commercial spaces provide further connections and benefits to the community.

 Bankstown City Campus will include informal learning areas and social spaces for students (both indoor and outdoor terraced spaces), community engagement spaces, as well as flexible spaces to showcase industry partnerships and innovation.